 Article 1: General

-These general terms and conditions are the terms and conditions of Chase B.V.
-(Trade name: Chase Marketing), established in Amsterdam and with its office at Lijnbaansgracht 206-H, 1016XA.
+These, general terms and conditions concern the terms and conditions of Chase B.V.
+(Trade names: Chase Marketing, Chase Academy, Chase Studios, Chase Digital, Chase Hosting, Chase Webdesign), located in Amsterdam and having its office at Weesperstraat 394, 1018DN, Amsterdam.

 Article 2: Applicability

 - These terms and conditions apply to all offers and all agreements made by Chase Marketing.
 The contractual other party shall hereinafter be referred to as “Client”.